-The Commission asks, starting at paragraph 8 of this Public Notice, whether it should continue to use the statutory definition of "rural telephone company" in determining which carriers will be eligible for rural high-cost universal service support.
+The existing definition of "rural telephone company" as used to determine which carriers are eligible for rural high-cost universal support seems fair and supportable.

-The existing definition seems fair, in that it is inclusive enough to cover virtually every study area or company that could be deemed "rural".
-The current definition does not grant key elements of support to every rural telephone company or study area that satisfies its criteria.
-It simply determines eligibility for such support.
+The current definition is inclusive enough to cover virtually every study area or company that could be deemed "rural".
+Just as importantly, it does not grant key elements of support to every rural telephone company or study area that satisfies its criteria.
+The existing definition simply determines eligibility for such support.